 - Self-diagnosis is rarely successful if pain is severe enough to cause a limp or a change in activity or work behavior.

-- Knee pain associated with climbing stairs and squatting are most often due to kneecap problems
+- Knee pain associated with climbing stairs and squatting is most often due to kneecap problems.

 Common Causes of Patellofemoral Pain

-Pain in the front of the knee can come from many sources such as:
+Pain in the front of the knee can come from many sources, including: